 I am sad to say I can’t remember visiting MOCA before.
 But I will again.
 The featured exhibit was a 35-year retrospective of Kerry James Marshall’s vivid paintings: Here’s what the web site says: A deeply accomplished artist, who makes ravishing paintings… as a young artist he decided to paint only black figures.
 He was unequivocal in his pursuit of black beauty.
 His figures are an unapologetic ebony black, and they occupy the paintings with a sense of authority and belonging. … Marshall worked to make a wide variety of images populated with black people.
 This led him to make exquisite portraits, lush landscape paintings, everyday domestic interiors, and paintings that depict historical events, all featuring black subjects as if their activities were completely and utterly normal.
 A beautiful mesmerizing show.

-Now for the fascinating and equally disturbing.
+Now for the equally fascinating and definitely disturbing.